Safety, Empowerment & Prevention Programs to End Domestic Violence

-We operate the area’s 24-hour hotline and emergency shelter; non-residential programs, such as support groups, economic empowerment, and legal advocacy; Child Protective Investigative Team support; community and corporate training; and the Global Citizens anti-bullying and healthy relationship school curriculum.
+Founded in 2003, Micah’s Place operates the area’s 24-hour hotline and emergency shelter; non-residential programs, such as support groups, economic empowerment, and legal advocacy; Child Protective Investigative Team support; community and corporate training; and the Global Citizens anti-bullying and healthy relationship school curriculum.

 Micah’s Place started in 1999, with a group of concerned citizens who knew that survivors of domestic violence needed a safe place to go.
 Prior to Micah’s Place, victims of domestic violence and their children had to go outside of the county, if they even had transportation.

 In June of 2003, Micah’s Place began offering outreach services, information, and referrals via a 24-hour toll-free hotline.
 In December of 2003, the organization opened a 16-bed emergency shelter for victims of domestic violence.
 The Department of Children and Families certified Micah’s Place in 2004 as the 41st center in the state.

 Micah’s Place Today